GSA/idmanagement.gov/_fpki/4_fpki_common.md

 </ol>

 {% include alert-warning.html content="Heads-up!
-The Federal PKI Management Authority is working with CA operators to plan the revocation of the certificates issued by the Federal Common Policy CA.  Follow our <a href=\"https://github.com/GSA/ficam-playbooks/issues/99\" target=\"_blank\">GitHub issue page or <a href=\"../notifications/#notifications\" target=\"_blank\">System Notifications</a> page for more information related to the planned revocation schedule." %}
+The Federal PKI Management Authority is working with CA operators to plan the revocation of the certificates issued by the Federal Common Policy CA.  Follow our <a href=\"https://github.com/GSA/ficam-playbooks/issues/99\" target=\"_blank\">GitHub</a> issue page or <a href=\"../notifications/#notifications\" target=\"_blank\">System Notifications</a> page for more information related to the planned revocation schedule." %}

 ## Need Help?